douglytle/group31-minisurveymonkey/README.md

 survey sessions if the creator of a survey closes the survey from their dashboard.
 The home page also updates its survey list if a survey's status updates.

-For the next sprint (Nov 25 - December 6) survey submission will be finalized, and more websocket-based features will be added (#9).
+For the next sprint (Nov 25 - December 6) Mmore websocket-based features will be added (#9).
 Styling of pages will also be finished.

 ## Build and Deploy Statuses
 [![Build Status (Java CI With Maven)](https://github.com/douglytle/group31-minisurveymonkey/actions/workflows/maven.yml/badge.svg)](https://github.com/douglytle/group31-minisurveymonkey/actions/workflows/maven.yml)